EllaKaye/BradleyTerryScalable/cran-comments.md

 My understanding is that this inflation of the libs subdirectory is due to the use of Rcpp.
 Indeed, some functions of the BradleyTerryScalable package have been written in C++ using Rcpp.
 They are needed to fit the Bradley-Terry model to large datasets.
 Without the speed up gained from those C++ functions, this package would not be fit for purpose.

-There was one NOTE from the windows check (but not on the OS X or linux check):
+There was one NOTE from the windows check and local OS X check:
 * checking CRAN incoming feasibility ...
 NOTE
-Maintainer: 'Ella Kaye <E.Kaye.1@warwick.ac.uk>'
+Maintainer: ‘Ella Kaye <E.Kaye.1@warwick.ac.uk>’

-My understanding is that is because this is the first submission of this package on CRAN
+New submission

 ## First submission
 * This is the first submission of this package